ralphbean/threebean-blog/_posts/0069-childcare-at-pycon.rst

 though; she was caring for an infant at the time.
 (Her husband did get to participate).

-Since, the sprints are where you can build real relationships with upstream(s), develop skills, become inspired, have an impact, find a role model, be a role model, etc..
+Since the sprints are where you can build real relationships with upstream(s), develop skills, become inspired, have an impact, find a role model, be a role model, etc..
 I thought it would be good for the conference (or some sponsors) to provide quality, on-site childcare at the sprints.
 I wrote